SimVascular/svFSIplus/README.md

 <h1 id="translate"> Translating Fortran into C++ </h1>

 This section provides some details about how the svFSI Fortran code was translated into C++ code.
-This will be helpful to understand how to convert any Fortran code developed in the Fortan svFSI code to the svFSIplus framework.
+This will help to convert any new Fortran code developed in the Fortan svFSI code not included in svFSIplus.

 <h2 id="translate_vars"> Variable Names </h2>